How the Donation Process Works

-Organ donation involves the recovery of lungs, kidneys, heart, liver, pancreas and sometimes intestines for transplantation to severely ill patients on the waiting list.
+The organ donation process may involve the recovery of lungs, kidneys, heart, liver, pancreas and intestines for transplantation to severely ill patients on the organ transplant waiting list.

-Tissue donation can include corneas, bone, skin, heart valves, blood vessels, ligaments, tendons and other soft tissue.
+Tissue donation may include corneas, bone, skin, heart valves, nerves, blood vessels, ligaments, tendons and other soft tissue.
 Tissue donations change lives by restoring hope, mobility and/or sight to patients with a wide range of conditions and injuries.

 The organ donation process:

-- The Michigan Organ Donor Registry is checked to determine whether that patient intended to someday donate organs and tissue.
-If the patient is a registered donor, first-person authorization exists, allowing the donation to proceed.
-If the patient’s name is not on the state database, his or her family is offered the opportunity to donate the patient’s organs and tissue.
+- The Michigan Organ Donor Registry is checked to determine whether that patient declared their decision to donate organs and tissue.
+If the patient is a registered donor then first-person authorization takes effect, allowing the donation to proceed.
+If the patient’s name is not on the Donor Registry then their family is offered the opportunity to donate the patient’s organs and tissue.

-- If the family declines, the process is complete.
-If the family gives authorization, the donor is kept on a ventilator and stabilized with fluids and drugs.
+- Once authorization is determined, the donor is kept on the ventilator and stabilized with fluids and drugs.
 Tests determine whether each organ is healthy and suitable for transplantation.

-- Potential organ recipients are identified according to blood type, need, other medical matching criteria and other protocol of the United Network for Organ Sharing, a national organization that handles the organ matching and placement process.
+- Potential organ recipients are identified according to blood type, severity of illness, other medical matching criteria and other protocol of the United Network for Organ Sharing, a national organization that handles the organ matching and placement process.

 - The donor may remain at the hospital or be moved to Gift of Life Michigan's surgical center in Ann Arbor.
-Surgical teams arrive at the hospital, and the donor is moved to the operating room on the ventilator.
+Surgical teams arrive and the donor is moved to the operating room on the ventilator.

 - After a moment of silence in honor of the donor, surgery begins.
 Organs are removed, cooled and preserved with special solutions.
-Teams immediately return to their transplant centers with the organs to perform the transplant surgery.
+Surgical teams immediately return to their respective hospitals with the organs to perform the recipients’ transplant surgeries.

-- Tissue donation takes place after the organs are removed.
+- Tissue donation may take place after the organs are removed.

 - The donor is released to the family and funeral arrangements proceed.
-Donation does not interfere with open-casket memorials.
+Donation need not interfere with open-casket memorials.

-- Gift of Life later provides the donor’s family with information about the recipients of their gift or gifts.
+- Gift of Life later provides the donor’s family with basic information about the recipients of their loved one's gift or gifts.

-In some instances, donation can occur with a patient who is not brain dead but has no hope for recovery.
-The family makes the decision to end life-sustaining measures, the machine support is withdrawn and shortly after the heart stops a doctor pronounces that the heart has stopped and the patient has died.
+In some instances, donation can occur with a patient who, although not brain dead, is severely brain injured and has no hope for recovery.
+The family makes the decision to end life-sustaining measures, the machine support is withdrawn and shortly after the heart stops a doctor pronounces that the patient has died.
 Organs may then be recovered quickly for transplantation.
 This process is known as donation after circulatory death.

 The tissue donation process:

 - When a person dies in a hospital and he or she is not on a ventilator at the time of death, the hospital notifies Gift of Life Michigan to assess the suitability for tissue donation.
-In certain cases, the call (or referral) may come from a medical examiner.
+In certain cases, the call (or referral) may come from a medical examiner or hospice worker.

-- Based upon the medical information from the hospital, Gift of Life may contact the family of the potential donor.
+- Based upon the medical information provided by the hospital, Gift of Life may contact the family of the potential donor by phone.

 - The Michigan Organ Donor Registry is checked to determine whether the person was a registered donor.
-If so, first-person authorization exists, allowing the donation to proceed.
-If his or her name is not in the state database, the family is offered the opportunity to donate the person’s tissues.
+If so, first-person authorization allows the donation to proceed.
+If his or her name is not in the Donor Registry then the family is offered the opportunity to donate the person’s tissues.

-- If the family gives authorization or the person was on the donor registry, a series of detailed questions about the donor will be asked, similar to those asked of blood donors, to assess the suitability of the gifts before they are transplanted into others.
+- Once authorization is received, Gift of Life asks a series of detailed questions about the donor, similar to those asked of blood donors, to assess the suitability of the gifts before they are transplanted into others.

-- After the medical-social history questions, Gift of Life will arrange for its personnel to recover the tissues that will benefit others.
-This will occur either at the hospital where the death occurred or at one of Gift of Life’s surgical suites.
+- After the medical/social history interview, Gift of Life will arrange for its personnel to recover the tissues that will benefit others.
+This usually will occur at Gift of Life Michigan's surgical center in Ann Arbor.

 - After a moment of silence in honor of the donor, surgery begins.
-Once recovered, the tissue is sent to a processor who will conduct further tests and procedures to ensure the safety of the tissue and prepare it for surgical use in the recipients.
+Once recovered, the tissue is sent to a processor which will conduct further tests and procedures to ensure the safety of the tissue and prepare it for surgical use in the recipients.